-A very warm welcome to our Tadcaster & Villages website.
+A very warm welcome to Tadcaster & Villages u3a website.

-Our website is still limited but we hope to add further information on up and coming events, and activities when the restrictions of Covid 19 allow us to resume full time face to face meetings.
+Our website is limited at present, but we hope to add further information about up and coming events and activities since Covid restrictions have been lifted and we are resuming face to face meetings once again.

 Limestone has been quarried in the Tadcaster area for hundreds of years and used in many famous buildings, including a Roman Fort in York and York Minster.

 The quality of the local water led to Tadcaster becoming a famous brewery town, with our beers and lagers drunk throughout the world.
 The oldest of our three present breweries is Samuel Smiths, dating from 1758.